Archived Custom Rates

 Historical Indiana Farm Custom Rates can be accessed in our archive.
 These are updated every-other year and date back to 2017.

 Unless otherwise stated, the rates reported include payments made for fuel, operator labor, and machinery ownership costs.
 For each operation, the average of the responses received is reported.
 The variation of rates around the average is reported when the number of respondents for a question was at least 30.
 The variation is the average rate plus and minus one standard deviation.
 Approximately two-thirds of the responses would be expected to fall between the high and low numbers used to summarize the extent of the variation.
 Larger standard deviations in relation to reported averages indicate greater variability in the reported custom rates.
 For several of the operations the custom rates reported varied widely.
-With the exception of shredding corn stalks, which received four responses, operations for which fewer than five responses were received are not reported here.
+In general, operations for which fewer than five responses were received are not reported here.
 A small number of responses signals report users to be extra cautious when using the survey results.

 Farm custom rates may differ significantly from one area in the state to another based on availability of custom operators and demand for their services.
 Therefore, the statewide averages reported here might be quite different from the going rate in any given area.
 Custom rates in a given area may vary significantly according to timeliness, operator skill, field size and shape, crop conditions, the performance characteristics of the machine being used, the relationship between the custom operator and the person needing custom work done, competitive pressures, and economic circumstances of the custom operator.
 The variation of reported rates was large for many of the operations and thus should only be used as a starting point for establishing a rate in any given situation.